SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 - These models shall serve as benchmarks for comparing against deep learning models.

-- All the following will be implemented using Scikit-Learn library:
+- All of the following will be implemented using Scikit-Learn and other ML libraries:

     * Random Forest
     * SVM